 - Ladder climb, rarely out of the water.

-So if a crew member falls overboard and every looks O.K. – don’t be too sure.
+So if a crew member falls overboard and everything looks O.K. – don’t be too sure.
 Sometimes the most common indication that someone is drowning is that they don’t look like they’re drowning.
 They may just look like they are treading water and looking up at the deck.
 One way to be sure?
 Ask them: “Are you alright?”
 If they can answer at all – they probably are.
 If they return a blank stare – you may have less than 30 seconds to get to them.
 And parents: children playing in the water make noise.
 When they get quiet, you get to them and find out why.

 A video showing the Instinctive Drowning Response is available below.